This is the logo for the 106th website.

 Sincerely, Joseph A. Pasquale 422 Reg.
 57 King St. Torrington, Conn 06790

 Hi: My wife Nancy and I will be vacationing in the East at the time of the Annual Reunion.
-I misplaced my copy of the Cub, so please send me another copy.
+I misplaced my copy of the Cub,

 In the fall of 1980 my wife and I, Dad and his wife made a trip to St. Vith, Batstone, Bad Orb and located the church yard near Marptredwitz where my brother was originally buried.
-My brother Ralph died as a POW was in 423 Infantry Co.
+My brother Ralph Leavitt died as a POW was in 423 Infantry Co.
 A 1st Bn.

 Have a good story and slides.
 We were hosted by a German who was present as an altar boy at my brother's funeral.